ncbi/blast-cloud/_posts/2015-06-09-choosing-instance.md

 ### BLAST performance

-BLAST performs best when the BLAST database's sequence data can fit into RAM, so BLAST searches will not run efficiently on smaller instances.
+BLAST performs best when the BLAST database's sequence data can fit into RAM (see section below), so BLAST searches will not run efficiently on smaller instances.
 Please see your cloud provider for a list of suitable instances.